glbala87/ELLA_tool/docs/technical/filtering.md

 ##### Example

-This configuration will filter out any variant that does *not* match any of the possible criteria given above, except "Inherited mosaicism":
+This configuration will filter out any variant that does *not* match any of the possible criteria given above, except "Parental mosaicism":

 ```json
 {